Talaash-e-Google:

 pahunch gaya hai woh us manzil-e-tafakkur par

-jahaaN dimaaGh bhi dil ki taraH dhhaDakta hai
+jahaaN dimaaGh bhi dil ki taraH dhhaDakta hai--Dilaawar Figar

 (He's reached that summit of thought